human-nature-lab/trellis-api/readme.md

 $ cp .env.example .env
 $ nano .env
 ```
-Modify the `DB_USERNAME` and `DB_PASSWORD` lines to match the database user you created above then press CTRL-X and Y to
+Modify the `DB_USERNAME` and `DB_PASSWORD` lines to match the database user you created above.
+Set the `APP_KEY` to a random value.
+See [generating random strings](https://unix.stackexchange.com/a/306107/143436).
+When done editing use CTRL-X and Y to
 save and exit.

 ### Change the permissions of the storage directory